-Phenobarbital is the medication that is most commonly used to treat seizures and epilepsy in dogs and cats.
+Phenobarbital is the medication that is most commonly used to treat seizures and epilepsy in cats.
 It is a barbiturate medication that acts as an anticonvulsant.
-As an anticonvulsant, it is used to prevent recurrent seizures and treat epilepsy in dogs and cats.
+As an anticonvulsant, it is used to prevent recurrent seizures.
 Phenobarbital acts by decreasing the activity in the brain cells (neurons) that cause the seizures to occur.

-It is also relatively easy to measure the level of phenobarbital in your dog or cat's blood, making it possible to be certain that your pet is receiving the proper dosage of phenobarbital.
-Phenobarbital blood levels should be monitored periodically for your dog or cat to make certain that your pet is neither overdosed or underdosed with the drug.
+It is also relatively easy to measure the level of phenobarbital in your cat's blood, making it possible to be certain that your pet is receiving the proper dosage of phenobarbital.
+Phenobarbital blood levels should be monitored periodically to make certain that your pet is receiving the correct dosage.

-When your dog or cat is first started on phenobarbital, you may notice that your pet is uncoordinated, unsteady on his feet or acts as though he is a bit intoxicated.
-This is a temporary effect, and usually resolves as your dog or cat adjusts to the phenobarbital dosage.
-If the effects are drastic, your veterinarian may ask you to decrease the dosage of the phenobarbital at least temporarily.
+When your cat is first started on phenobarbital, you may notice that your pet is uncoordinated, unsteady on its feet, or acts as though it is a bit intoxicated.
+This is a temporary effect and usually resolves as your cat adjusts to the phenobarbital dosage.
+If the effects are drastic, your veterinarian may ask you to decrease the dosage at least temporarily.

-Longer lasting signs include an increase in thirst, an increase in urine volume and an increase in appetite.
-Dogs and cats receiving phenobarbital should have their weight monitored and should be fed to avoid an increase in weight leading to obesity.
+Longer lasting signs include an increase in thirst, an increase in urine volume, and an increase in appetite.
+Cats receiving phenobarbital should have their weight monitored and should be fed to avoid an increase in weight leading to obesity.

 A less frequent but more serious potential side effect of phenobarbital is liver disease.
-Dogs and cats receiving phenobarbital need to have their blood monitored periodically for signs of liver disease.
-Signs you may see at home with liver disease include vomiting, diarrhea, lack of appetite and/or icterus (yellow coloration of the gums and skin).
+Cats receiving phenobarbital need to have their blood monitored periodically for signs of liver disease.
+Signs you may see at home with liver disease include vomiting, diarrhea, lack of appetite, and/or icterus (yellow coloration of the gums and skin).
 If you notice these signs in your pet, contact your veterinarian immediately.